NC State Extension Publications

 Skip to Residential Recommendation

 Garden fleahoppers are plagued with parasitic wasps that kill the moving stages as well as their eggs.
 This may explain why garden fleahoppers vary in abundance.
 On ornamentals garden fleahopper infestations are typically sporadic so that one application of a pesticide may bring months or years of relief.
 Pyrethroids, Sevin, or Orthene should give adequate control of fleahoppers.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 Because eggs are deposited inside stems and leaves and thereby protected from insecticide sprays, a second application may be necessary 5–7 days after the first application.

 References